landnthrn/ordir/docs/install-options-guide.md

-# Install or build Ordir
+# Install or Build Ordir

 Single reference for **installing** (installer, portable zip, publish folders) and **building** from this repo.